Full-term pregnancy typically lasts 38 weeks from fertilisation or 40 weeks from the first day of a woman’s last normal menstrual period.

-Click on the image to watch an amazing video by Endowment for Human Development.
+Watch an amazing video by Endowment for Human Development below.

 At fertilisation, a new and unique human being comes into existence with its own distinct genetic code.
 Twenty-three chromosomes from the mother and twenty-three chromosomes from the father combine to result in a brand-new and totally unique genetic combination.
 Whereas the heart, lungs, and hair of a woman all share the same genetic code, her unborn child, from fertilisation, has a separate genetic code that is all its own.
 There is enough information in this tiny zygote to control human growth and development for the rest of its life.